Karan Wahi

 Karan Wahi (born 9 June 1986) is an Indian actor, model and television host.
+He is known for his roles as Ranveer Sisodia in teen drama series Remix and Dr. Siddhant Modi in the medical youth show Dill Mill Gayye (2009–10).
+He has also appeared in several notable shows.
+In 2003, Wahi made it to the top 20 for selection to play for the Delhi Under-19 cricket team.

-Wahi has also played for the Delhi under-17 cricket team.
-He started his television career in 2004 with the television show Remix on Star One.
-He later starred as Dr. Siddhant Modi in the medical youth show Dill Mill Gayye.
-He showcased his comedy talent in Colors TV's comedy show Comedy Nights Bachao.
-Wahi participated in the reality shows Jhalak Dikhhla Jaa 5, Fear Factor: Khatron Ke Khiladi 8 and Fear Factor: Khatron Ke Khiladi – Made in India and hosted Nach Baliye, Indian Idol and India's Next Superstars.
-He made his Bollywood debut with a supporting role in Habib Faisal's romantic comedy film Daawat-e-Ishq (2014).
-He later made his second Bollywood appearance as one of the leads in Hate Story 4 (2018).
+Wahi ventured into reality with participated in Jhalak Dikhhla Jaa 5, Fear Factor: Khatron Ke Khiladi 8 and Fear Factor: Khatron Ke Khiladi – Made in India.
+In addition to acting, he hosted Nach Baliye, Indian Idol and India's Next Superstars and showcased his comic side in Colors TV's comedy show Comedy Nights Bachao.
+He made his Bollywood debut with a supporting role in Habib Faisal's romantic comedy film Daawat-e-Ishq (2014) and later in Hate Story 4 (2018).

-Early life and cricket career
+Early life and work

 Wahi was born on 9 June 1986 in Delhi to a Punjabi father and a Kashmiri mother.
 He did his schooling from St. Mark's Senior Secondary Public School and completed his higher education at the IILM Institute.